LegendsUnchained/vpx-standalone-alp4k/external/vpx-acharliebrownchristmas/README.md

 - Add your personalized launcher.elf and rename it to vpx-acharliebrownchristmas.elf
 - Download the table vpx file, and the directb2s file and copy to vpx-acharliebrownchristmas
 - Make sure (.vpx) (.direct2b2s) (.vbs) and (.ini) are all named the same.
-- Download the music (Charlie Brown.zip) above, extract it and place the files into vpx-acharliebrownchristmas/music
+- Download the music (Charlie Brown.zip) above, extract it and place the files into vpx-acharliebrownchristmas/Charlie Brown
 - "Look, Charlie, let's face it.
 We all know that Christmas is a big commercial racket.
 It's run by a big eastern syndicate, you know." - Lucy Van Pelt